skip to main content

 Aimee Nezhukumatathil

-M.F.A., Ohio State University
+M.F.A., The Ohio State University

 Teaching interest are undergraduate and graduate poetry workshops, nature writing, environmental literature, and creative non-fiction workshops.